Seven men arrested after reports of touching young girls at Roseville water park

-The Roseville Police Department arrested seven men on Monday after receiving multiple reports of a group inappropriately touching girls at the Golfland SunSplash water park in Roseville, a department Facebook post said.
+The Roseville Police Department arrested seven men on Monday after multiple girls reported men inappropriately touching them at the Golfland SunSplash water park in Roseville, said Rob Baquera, department spokesman.

-The men were booked into the Placer County jail Monday night on suspicion of lewd acts with a child under 14 years of age, as well as conspiracy to commit a crime.
+The men were booked Monday night into the Placer County Jail on suspicion of lewd acts with a child under 14 years of age, as well as conspiracy to commit a crime.

 Police believe the men know each other “and worked in a coordinated effort to inappropriately touch several female juveniles,” the department said.

-Note: UPDATE: District Attorney declines to file charges against the men